ekyurdakul/COMP541/README.md

 data files are .list and .mat How to import into julia ?
 How to import VGGnet weights into julia? (.caffemodel)
 [3x30x30x30] input in weird .list files or not computed at all
+Data written in binary.
+What to do ?  (dss.hpp)